 Deadline: Monday, May 21, 2018

 How to Apply:

-Applicants must be enrolled as a Loyola undergraduate student at the time of the FIGs application (this Spring semester) AND at the time of the external fellowship application (the following academic year), and have definite plans to complete their undergraduate degree at Loyola.
+Applicants must be enrolled as a Loyola undergraduate student at the time of the FIGs application (this spring semester) AND at the time of the external fellowship application deadline, and have definite plans to complete their undergraduate degree at Loyola.
 In addition, applicants must meet all eligibility guidelines for their proposed fellowship or scholarship application, including expected graduation dates or total number of hours at the time of their particular application.
-Applications are due no later than May, and must be for fellowships and scholarships with submission deadlines of August through April of the award year.
-(For example, this year’s FIG applications are due in May 2013, and would be based on external awards whose deadlines will be from August 2013 through April 2014.)
-External fellowships or scholarships other than the 8 listed above may be eligible if approved by the Loyola Fellowship Director or Fellowship Coordinator, but FIGs cannot be used to apply for other internal, Loyola awards.
-Please note that the 2013 deadline has passed.
+Applications must be for fellowships and scholarships with submission deadlines of August through April of the next academic year.
+FIGs cannot be used to apply for internal Loyola awards.
+Students can only apply for one FIG per year.

-Applications will be evaluated by a selection committee, comprised of the Loyola Fellowship Director, Fellowship Coordinator, and associated advisors.
-Applications will be judged primarily on the strength and quality of the proposal as the student’s “first draft” for an external award received by the Fellowship Office.
-Finalists may be required to have an interview with the selection committee.
+Applications will be evaluated by a selection committee, judged on the strength and quality of the proposal.
 Grants will be awarded by June 1 and credited to the student’s cost of attendance for the following summer or fall terms.
-Please consult the national fellowship and scholarship web sites and to locate information on their mission, eligibility, and online application instructions.